deivunis/smart-plant-growing-system/README.md

 All rights reserved.

 This repository contains proprietary code and confidential information.
 Unauthorized copying, distribution, modification, or use of this code is strictly prohibited.
+If you wish to use, modify, or distribute this code, you must obtain explicit approval from the repository owner.